RiOTDESiGN/RiOTDESiGN/README.md

 Present and future project information can be found here.

 ## Current Project Status:
-#### Magic: The Gathering - A search engine created for a more visual experience
+#### MTG Library Browser - A detailed library browser for the Magic: The Gathering card database.
 - [x] Identified re-rendering components in React
 - [x] Consolidate states in React Context or seperate components
-- [ ] Create a separate API call for Card Set that can be called from each individual card
+- [x] Create a separate API call for Card Set that can be called from each individual card
+- [x] Refactor code to be more concise and possibly move parts of the logic to seperate hooks

 ![Magic The Gathering Logo](https://media.wizards.com/2017/images/daily/41mztsnrdm.jpg)